TotallyNotChase/flask-unittest/README.md

         # Use the client here
         pass
 ```
+Remember to assign a correctly configured `Flask` app object to `app`!

 Each test method, as well as the `setUp` and `tearDown` methods, should take `client` as a parameter.
 You can name this parameter whatever you want of course.
 But the 2nd parameter (including `self` as first) is a `FlaskClient` object.